THE END OF THE AFFAIR (1955)

 So I couldn't pass up the opportunity to watch this adaptation, especially since it stars Deborah Kerr, possibly my favourite actress.
 Even so I approached it with some trepidation given the mixed reviews it received.

-However once Maurice starts reading Sarah's journal, purloined by the investigator, the story is narrated by Sarah.
-Maurice almost disappears from the film, as we watch grappling with the consequences of the prayer she made when she thought Maurice had been killed by the bomb.
+However things pick up once Maurice starts reading Sarah's journal, purloined by the investigator, because now the story is narrated by Sarah, with her as the focus.
+Maurice almost disappears from the film, as we watch Sarah grappling with the consequences of the prayer she made when she thought Maurice had been killed by the bomb.

-The ending, as handled here is somewhat unconvincing.
-Peter Cushing is perfect as Henry and I could just about believe that in the scene where he acknowledges how much Sarah means to him that she might feel obliged to stick with him.
+The ending, as handled here, is somewhat unconvincing.
+Peter Cushing is perfect as Henry and I could just about believe that when he acknowledges to Sarah just how much she means to him that she might feel obliged to stick with him.
 But her subsequent mysterious death (from a 'severe cold') feels very contrived.

-So it's not the adaptation the novel warrants, but it is still a well made film (by director Edward Dmytryk) which is well worth watching, if only for Deborah Kerr's flawless portrayal of Sarah.
+So it's not quite the adaptation the novel deserves, but it is still a well made film (by director Edward Dmytryk) which is worth watching, if only for Deborah Kerr's flawless portrayal of Sarah.

 Comments